-- 1. Attach trailer to the tow vehicle.
-Always secure the safety chains, and Break-Away Switch. - 2.
-Review and follow the Pre-Operation Checklist.
-Refer to Section 3.4 - 3.
-Open hopper hatch. - 4.
-Fill the hopper with product. - 5.
-Close the hatch. - 6.
-Be sure the conveyor is pointing forward on its pivoting rollers. - 7.
-Secure the transport lock between hopper frame and the conveyor's roller bracket. - 8.
-Transport to the working area. - 9.
-Drive up to the planter or drill. - 10.
-Shut off engine on tow vehicle, remove ignition key, set park brake.
+- 4. Fill the hoppers with product.

+- 5. Close the roll top cover.

+- Be sure the conveyor is pointing forward on its pivoting rollers.

+- 7. Secure the transport lock between hopper frame and the conveyor's roller bracket.

+- 8. Transport to the working area.

+- 9. Drive up to the planter or drill.

+- 10. Shut off engine on tow vehicle, remove ignition key, set park brake.

-Keep the vehicle attached to the tender's trailer to provide counter balance.
+Keep vehicle attached to tender's trailer to provide counter balance.